department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 - Is permanently and totally disabled due to a service-connected disability, **or**
 -	Died while on active duty or as a result of a service-connected disability

 If you're a dependent who doesn't meet the above criteria, you may still qualify for education benefits if the Veteran or Servicemember transferred some or all of their Post-9/11 GI Bill entitlement to you while they were on active duty.
+[Learn about transferred benefits](/education/gi-bill/transfer/).

 ### Who's covered?